Exactech Knee Liners

 • TRULIANT® tibial inserts and components for primary and revision surgeries.

-The company has voluntarily recalled numerous knee and ankle models due to defective polyethylene implant liners.
+The company has voluntarily recalled numerous knee models due to defective polyethylene implant liners.
 (2)

 The company’s polyethylene liners can degrade prematurely.
 This degradation can lead to early device failure.